nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-git-and-studio-project.md

 As the cache management policy is strict on FT 10.2, you may have to clear you cache to visualize your changes
 {{/callout}}

-- A `.gitignore` file can't be added to your project
+- A `.gitignore` file can not be added to your project
 - Make sure that you are not editing the default `nuxeo-<PROJECT-NAME>-bundle.html` file, but the `nuxeo-<PROJECT-NAME>-custom-bundle.html` to make your element imports and your slot contributions